-Abdou El-Bermawy is a painter and writer based out of Cairo.
-His body of work focuses on the human form, interaction and internalization of experiences.
+Abdou El-Bermawy is a Painter, Art Critic and Writer who lives and works between Cairo, Doha, Dubai and New York City.
+His body of work focuses on the human form, interactions and the internalization of life experiences.
 Bermawy’s paintings often feature emotive eyes whose gaze leaves no doubt to his subject’s mindset and outlook, alternately vulnerable, longing and fatigued.
-He considers play to be critical to his practice, and while Bermawy’s bodies convey an emotional intensity his style is such that his own playful spirit pervades his oil and mixed-media paintings.
+He considers play to be critical to his practice, and while Bermawy’s bodies convey an emotional intensity his style is such that his own playful spirit pervades his acrylic and mixed-media paintings.

-Bermawy graduated from Cairo University in mid 90s, and pursued higher studies in Political Science.
+Bermawy graduated from Cairo University in 1994, and obtained an MA in Euro-Mediterranean Studies.
 He is a human rights activist, advising the Egyptian Initiative for Human Rights and other democracy-advocating organizations and groups.
-He lives in Cairo with his little family.

 Subway Dwellers , Onishi Gallery, New York, 2015